sigpl2017/sigpl2017.github.io/_posts/2017-02-09-problemset2.markdown

 Exercise: 1 star (plus_id_exercise)
 ```

+- NOTE : You can use `rewrite <- H` to rewrite in reversed direction.

 #### Induction.v

 - Please read carefully how they solve `plus_n_O` first, using `induction` tactic.
 It would largely help you solve these problems.